ComScore

 • Why I Love It: vegan, make ahead, crowd-pleaser

-This hearty soup from Coterie member Maria Lichty gives us all the warm-and-fuzzy feels.
-Save time before dinner by simmering the barley until it's soft the night before.
+This hearty soup from Coterie member Maria Lichty gives me all the warm-and-fuzzy feels.
+Cut back on the cooking time before dinner by simmering the barley until it's soft a night ahead of serving.

 16. Whole Roasted Carrots